raccodes09/aloe-living/README.md

 To help with user experience, the header which holds the links, is fixed meaning that it will remain at the top as the user scrolls throughout the page.

+Each page is styled in a clean, pleasing to the eye contrast using colours associated with natural living, calmness and nature - the idea behind behind Aloe Vera itself.

 ## Technologies Used

 ### Languages